 “For children with CVI, words can be more stable than pictures.”
-These were the words of Christine Roman-Lantzy that this CVI mom had heard repeatedly, it seemed, this last year.
-But it was at our ophthalmology appointment that it played out right before my eyes.
+These were the words of Christine Roman-Lantzy that this CVI mom had heard repeatedly, it seemed, this past year.
+But it was at our ophthalmology appointment that the words played out right before my eyes.

-“For children with CVI, words can be more stable than pictures” came back to me immediately.
-Still stunned, I jotted the words down just as the doctor arrived to finish the exam.
+“For children with CVI, words can be more stable than pictures.”
+Her words came back to me instantly.
+Still stunned, I jotted the sentence down as the doctor arrived to finish the exam.
 Comparing Jasper’s struggle with abstract pictures versus plain old letters, forces a kind of acceptance.
 As the parent of a child who has CVI, you see that struggle every day.
-Reading those letters feels less like a struggle and more like an accomplishment and we will take that and run with it.
+Reading those letters feels less like a struggle and more like an accomplishment, and we will take that and run with it.